Italian Coffee Sales Down In 2017, But Capsules Buck The Trend

 Roasted coffee sales in the Italian retail channel were worth €1.19 billion in 2017, down by 0.6% in value and by 4.3% in volume compared to the previous year, according to a study by IRI.

-However, coffee capsules bucked the trend, growing by 16.8% in value to €282.2 million, and by 20% in volume, with prices over four times higher than the category average.
+However, coffee capsules have bucked this trend, growing by 16.8% in value to €282.2 million, and by 20% in volume, with prices over four times higher than the category average.

 As a result of falling demand for ground coffee, promotions have become the main ‘line of defence’ for the roasted coffee segment, representing 45.7% of total coffee sales, while only 14.7% of capsules are sold under promotional conditions.

-Last year, about one million kilograms of capsules were sold in Italy's retail channel, reaching 25% of the total value of the coffee market and only 6% of the volumes.
+Last year, about one million kilograms of capsules were sold in Italy's retail channel, reaching 25% of the total value of the coffee market, and 6% in volume terms.

 However, the overall segment shows a slight decline in average price, due to the entry and growth of smaller producers and private label brands.

-Overall, roasted coffee accounted for 2.3% of total Food and Beverage sales in Italy's modern distribution channel in 2017.
+Overall, roasted coffee accounted for 2.3% of total food and beverage sales in Italian grocery retail in 2017.

 © 2018 European Supermarket Magazine – your source for the latest retail news.
 Article by Branislav Pekic.
 Click subscribe to sign up to ESM: The European Supermarket Magazine